Yang Zi (actress): Endorsements

 Yang has become one of China's most in demand brand ambassador due to her nationwide popularity.
-She endorses a wide range of products including food and beverages, daily necessities and hygiene products, fashion and beauty, mobile applications and games etc. She endorses many well-known international brands including Valentino, Prada Beauty, APM Monaco, and Michael Kors, as well as big domestic brands such as Bosideng, Yang Yuan Qing and BOLON Eyewear.
+She endorses a wide range of products including food and beverages, daily necessities and hygiene products, fashion and beauty, mobile applications and games etc. She endorses many well-known international brands including Valentino, Prada Beauty, APM Monaco, and Michael Kors, as well as big domestic brands such as Chery, Yang Yuan Qing and BOLON Eyewear.
 In August 2022, Chery Automobile announced Yang as their global brand ambassador.

 On 3 July 2023, Yang was appointed as the official ambassador for MLB China.
 She attended the MLB All Star Game in Seattle on 11 July.
 In October, she attended the Valentino Paris Fashion Week show and was subsequently announced as Valentino's brand ambassador the month after.
 APM Monaco announced Yang as their Global Brand Ambassador in December and in April the following year, she launched her own Capsule Collection with the brand.
 In January 2024, Yang was announced as Prada's makeup and fragrance ambassador.
 In September, she took on the title of Michael Kors's APAC brand ambassador.